staticdev/django-sorting-bootstrap/README.rst

 Credits
 ------------

 This app is based on Agiliq's `django-sorting`_ 0.1.
-It has two improvements over it: ??? and a new tag sort_outra...
+It has two improvements over it: the new tags and the Twitter Bootstrap compliance idea.

 .. _Django: https://www.djangoproject.com/
 .. _Twitter Bootstrap: http://twitter.github.io/bootstrap/